CIGbalance/DagstuhlGAN/README.md

 TODO: Ask Sebastian.

+Once the GAN is trained (or if you use the included GAN), you can run the Java class viewer.MarioRandomLevelViewer to generate level images by sending several randomly generated latent vectors to the GAN.

 ### Evolving Levels Based on Static Features

 The trained GAN model can be used to generate Mario levels that optimize certain tile distributions.